rdmello/Chromatic-Sort/README.md

 2. Fix sort rotation selector to allow for more angles

-3. Add ability to interface with QImage instead of Magick::Image.
+3. [DONE] Add ability to interface with QImage instead of Magick::Image.
 This will allow the GUI to be built and packaged in QtCreator, which will greatly help cross-platform deployment

-4. Use colorpickers instead of three range sliders for min/max matchers
+4. [DONE - rejected since it just didn't work well - might revisit] Use colorpickers instead of three range sliders for min/max matchers

 5. Add Zoom and pan controls to the image display